 - Engineering pay

-- Applying your knowledge on a daily basis.
+- Applying your expertise daily

-- Using math and physics consistently.
+- Regularly using math and physics

 #1 Passion for engineering